anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 revocation status check because, for instance, the OCSP Responder ({{RFC5280}}) is not reachable.

-In online deployments using BRSKI or a variant, where the voucher will be delivered online to the Pledge, so a validity period of less than an hour will be suitable.
+In online deployments using BRSKI or a variant, where the voucher will be delivered online to the Pledge, a voucher validity period of less than an hour will be suitable.

 For the {{PRM}} variant however, the voucher may transported by foot (literally), and a voucher created just before the end of the day, before a long weekend, might not be conveyed until four or five days later.